Ordisoftware/Hebrew-Calendar/README.md

 ## Functionalities

 - Generate a calendar with sun and moon rises and sets.
-- Create a tabular text report.
+- Tabular text report view.
+- Month view.
+- Grid view.
 - Search for a day in the database.
+- Window listing annual celebrations.
+- Copy the report to the clipboard.
 - Save the report to a text file.
 - Export data to CSV.
-- Copy the report to the clipboard.
-- Visualization of the data in a grid.
-- Popup box from the tray icon displaying the day data.
+- Navigation by day window from the tray icon.
 - English, French.

 ## Requirements